DreamBirdXx/mcWorldDesigner/README.md

 * quest items
 * randomly scattered fallen leaves or
 * debris etc.
-*

 Plus there are different algorithms for different kinds of objects, for example,
 * seed based dispersion for foliage
-* weighted probability for spawing objects according to their spawn probability
+* weighted probability for spawing objects according to their spawn probability such as for quest items
 * or completly random.
+* plus you can combine and mix these algorithms for unique results.

 ### Getting started with cocepts of Painter component.